What is remote desktop protocol and why should you secure it?

 What is Awingu?

 Awingu is not an two factor authentication product.
-If you ask Gartner, Awingu is a Unified Workspace that you can use to give users secure access.
+If you ask Gartner, Awingu is a Unified Workspace that you can use to give users secure remote access.
 It aggregates different applications, desktops and file servers and makes them available (with the possibility of single sign on) for users in the browser via its ‘RDP-to-HTML5’ gateway.

 These can be Remote Desktop services, but could also be web applications (that leverage the Awingu Reverse Proxy).
 Having all applications available in a browser is really convenient: there is no local data on the device, and users can work from any device (whatever the formfactor).